hkoosha/konfigurations/README.md

 - Live updates, with possibility of removing old keys or adding new ones.
 - Possibility of registering to configuration changes, per key or generally.
 - Configuration namespace management.
-- Hopefully support Android.

 ## Usage:

 **Overrides**: Konfiguration sources can override each other.
-The first source which contains the requested key is selected and takes precendece.
+The first source which contains the requested key is selected and takes precedence.

 **Default values**: For non-existing keys, default values can be passed to `v(DEFAULT_VALUE)`

 **List, Map, Custom Type**: As long as the underlying source can parse it from the actual configuration source, it's possible.
-The JsonKonfigSource uses Jackson for parsing json, so if the Jackson parser can parse the map / list / object, so can the configuration.
+The ExtJacksonJsonSource uses Jackson for parsing json, so if the Jackson parser can parse the map / list / object, so can the configuration.
+The same is true for ExtYamlSource which uses snakeyaml.
+You could also implement your own source.

 **Observing changes**: Observers can register to changes of a specific key (`register(KeyObserver` on the `V` interface) or to any configuration change